SchulzLab/SOS/README.md

 ```

 ###### Output Folder
-The output folder will have a folders generated by KREATION runs namely - Assembly, Cluster and Final(containing the final assembly result).
+The output folder will have a folders generated by KREATION runs namely - *Assembly*, *Cluster* and *Final* (containing the final assembly result).
 Additionally, the output folder would have four more folders namely:
 1. CorrectedReads: This folder contains the error corrected reads (As readname_corrected.fa).
 2. NormalizedReads: This folder consists of ORNA normalized reads (as Normalized_*.fa).
 3. Assembly: The assembly results generated are transferred to this folder (as transcripts.fa)
-4. Index: This folder is generated by Salmon for sorting index files.
+4. Index: Generated by Salmon for sorting the index files.
-5. Quant: This folder is generated by Salmon and contains the expression estimates from the assembly (in file quant.sf).
+5. Quant: Generated by Salmon and contains the expression estimates from the assembly (in file quant.sf).

 ##### Contact
 For questions or suggestions regarding SOS please contact

 * Dilip A Durai (ddurai_at_contact.mmci.uni-saarland.de)
-* Marcel H Schulz (mschulz_at_mmci.uni-saarland.de)
+* Marcel H Schulz (marcel.schulz_at_em.uni-frankfurt.de)

 ##### Version
 Version 0.2

+##### FAQ

+1. When should I use read normalization with ORNA?

+We advise the users to skip this step if the coverage of the dataset is low, i.e. if there is not a problem with runtime/memory consumption of the assembly process.
+For datasets> 100 million reads, normalization is recommended.